-When you find yourself with no money left after paying bills, one of the best things you can do for yourself is to take proactive steps to make sure this doesn’t happen again.
+When you find yourself with no money left after paying bills, one of the best things you can do is take proactive steps to ensure this doesn’t happen again.

 Here are some tips to prevent a future budget shortfall.

-- Pinpoint the main cause: What events led up to your deficit?
-Knowing exactly what happened will help you to address it and prevent it in the future.
+- Pinpoint the leading cause: What events led up to your deficit?
+Knowing exactly what happened will help you address it and prevent it in the future.

-- Examine your budget: I recommend a zero-based budget that assigns every dollar in your income a specific job.
-Using this strategy, you will create sinking funds to address big costs that you know are coming (car emissions, new furnace, etc), as well as emergency savings accounts.
-Re-examine your money plan and/or recommit to following it more closely so that you don’t find yourself without any money after paying bills.
-A balance transfer from one card to another might save you a few dollars until you can really tackle that debt.
+- Examine your budget: I recommend a zero-based budget that assigns every dollar in your income to a specific job.
+Using this strategy, you will create sinking funds to address high costs that you know are coming (car emissions, new furnaces, etc.) and emergency savings accounts.
+A balance transfer from one card to another might save you a few dollars until you can tackle that debt.
+Re-examine your money plan and recommit to following it more closely so that you don’t find yourself without any money after paying bills.

 - Look for slow leaks: Have you ever been camping and gone to sleep on a perfectly plump mattress only to end up on the rocky ground by morning?
-Slow leaks aren’t always obvious in mattresses or budgets!
-But sometimes we miss expenditures that are deflating our budget slowly but surely.
-Look through your credit card/debit card purchases for any expenses that are not figured in.
-Apps on smart devices and subscriptions on websites like Amazon or Walmart can charge us periodically for services that we might have forgotten about.
+Slow leaks aren’t always apparent in mattresses or budgets!
+But sometimes, we miss expenditures that deflate our budget slowly but surely.
+Look through your credit card/debit card purchases for any expenses that are not figured out.
+Apps on smart devices and subscriptions on websites like Amazon or Walmart can charge us periodically for services that we might have forgotten.
 Look for the “slow leaks” in your budget that are recurring monthly expenses and find a way to eliminate them.

 - Adjust sinking funds: If the cause of your budget shortfall was a cost that you CAN anticipate, consider making a new sinking fund or adjusting them accordingly.
-This will help you save money each paycheck so the next time a big expense happens you won’t end up with a zero balance in your bank account.
+Sinking funds will help you save money each paycheck, so the next time a considerable expense happens, you won’t have a zero balance in your bank account.

 - Check your tax withholdings: Read up on tax withholdings and adjust as needed.
 The IRS has a Tax Withholding Estimator that can help you.
-Appropriate tax withholdings will mean more money coming in each paycheck and a smaller tax refund next year (which is actually a good thing!).
-You’ll have money throughout the year when you need it instead of in one big lump sum after income tax refunds.
+Appropriate tax withholdings will mean more money coming in each paycheck and a smaller tax refund next year (which is a good thing!).
+You’ll have cash when you need it throughout the year instead of one big lump sum after income tax refunds.

-- Increase your earning power: If you find yourself falling short of your budget often, you might want to consider finding ways to increase your ability to earn money.
+- Increase your earning power: If you often fall short of your budget, you might want to consider finding ways to increase your ability to earn money.
 Are there certifications you can work towards?
-Could you go back to school or changing your career?
-Research higher-paying jobs as well as scholarships or loans that can help you achieve your goals.
+Could you go back to school or change your career?
+Research higher-paying jobs and scholarships or loans to help you achieve your goals.

 It is frightening to find yourself with no money left after paying bills.